feliperromao/english-notes/readme.md

 - Just a minute, please. - *Só um minuto, por favor.*
 - Please leave a message after the tone. - *Por favor, deixe uma mensagem depois do toque.*
 - We are currently closed.
 Please call again. - *No momento estamos fechados.
 Por favor, ligue novamente.*

+## Pedir e aceitar desculpas
+### sorry about
+- **Sorry about** work.
+- **Sorry about** your car.
+- **Sorry about** the meeting.

+> A: Can you come to the party?<br>
+> B: Sorry, but I'm sick.
+> A: Don't worry about it.
+Feel better!

+- No problem.
+- Don't worry about it.
+- It's OK.

+### what
+- What's up? - *E aí?*
+- What's happening? - *O que está acontecendo?*
+- What's going on? - *O que está acontecendo?*

+> Not much.
+What's up with you? - *Nada demais.
+O que está acontecendo com você?*
+> I don't know.
+What's going on with you? - *Eu não sei.
+O que está acontecendo com você?*

+- What's wrong?	- *O que há de errado?*
+- What's the matter? - *Qual o problema?*
+- What's the problem? - *Qual o problema?*

+> Nothing.
+Don't worry about it. - *Nada.
+Não se preocupe com isso.*